Sakyawira/Sakyawira/README.md

 [Wayward](https://ourlittlestudio.itch.io/wayward) is an explorative piece about intrinsic and extrinsic motivation.
 (Built in Unity)

 <img src="https://github.com/Sakyawira/Sakyawira/blob/master/Media/Wayward%20by%20Our%20Little%20Studio%20-%20Google%20Chrome%202021-02-18%2018-37-52.gif?raw=true" />

+## Tools

+### Visual Novel Creation Tool
+[This](https://github.com/Sakyawira/Visual-Novel-Plugin) is a set of tools that extends the Unity Editor to streamline the creation of Visual Novels for Windows, Web, and Android.
+Features such as Screenplay Editor, Emotion tags, and Touch Control support are available without the need to code.

+## Graphics and Simulations

+### Steering Behaviours
+[This](https://github.com/Sakyawira/Steering-Behaviours) project showcases my implementation of autonomous agents and their different steering behaviours.

+### Cloth Simulation
+[This](https://github.com/Sakyawira/ClothPhysics) is a cloth simulation using Verlet integration in OpenGl and C++.

 ## Data Science and Machine Learning